araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/6 Phases.md

 - There was no clear relation between scores and income.

 From the Exercise Habits Survey Dataset:
 - The **least popular time to exercise was afternoon**, with **morning** outperforming evening for **most popular time to exercise**.
-- For the female demographic, respondants were most likely to rate exercise a 4/5 in personally importance.
-For the male demographic, there was a close to linear positive relation between person value score and the frequency of responses.
-- The age demographics that were least likely to rate exercise as personally important were the ages from 15 to 18 and 19 to 25.
+Males, specifically, far prefer morning exercise.
+- Generally, the higher the rating for personal value placed upon exercising, the higher the frequency of responses claiming that value.
+The exception is within the male demographic, where respondants are more likely to claim a 3/5 than a 4/5 in personal exercise importance.
 - For female respondants, the most common exercise frequency was 1 to 2 times per week.
 - The least common exercise frequency is 5-6 times per week.
 - Females most frequently report exercising 30 minutes per day.
-Males most frequently report exercising 60 minutes per day.
+Males reported at similar levels exercising 30 and 60 minutes per day.
 - While most respondants habitually exercise in a solo setting, male respondants are significantly more likely to exercise as a group compared to females.
 - Male respondants were slightly more likely to have previously purchased exercise equipment.
-The only age range where the opposite was true was in the 15-18 age range.
+The only age ranges where the opposite was true were in the 15-18 range and the 40+ range.
 - The most common type of exercise was walking and jogging.
 - Zumba is most popular amongst females from 26 to 30.
 - Team sports are most popular among males from 15 to 25.
 - Gym is most popular amongst males from 15 to 40.
 - Users with higher ratings for their personal exercise importance spent more days per week exercising.

+From the Ad Click Success/Failure Dataset
 -